drsparklegasm/mgs1-scripts/mgs1-undub-docs/Technical Docs/radio.dat.md

 | `FF 40` | EVAL         |                |                |                |                                                    |              |     |

 \* Container implies that it contains other commands.
 For example `FF 01` is variable and contains a dialogue line, but not other commands, so its a form of container but not defined here as a container.

+** FF05 and FF07 are technically containers, but generally their contents are static.
+FF05 contains the stage names for saving to the memory card.
+FF07 exclusively has the yes/no for saving games.
+These should generally be consistent through the game.

 ## Headers in depth